 This unit describes the skills and knowledge required to safely operate excavator operations to lift carry and place materials.
 It applies to individuals working in site-based roles.
-Pro Training Australia is not a Registered Training Organisation (RTO) but we are flexible and mobile to help you meet your training needs for this course.
+We are flexible and mobile to help you meet your training needs for this course.

 Conduct Civil Construction Excavator Operations